dpardes/laptop/README.md

 Your last Laptop run will be saved to `~/laptop.log`.
 Read through it to see if you can debug the issue yourself.
-If not, let us know.
+If not, let me know; I might be able to help.

 What it sets up
 ---------------